 At this point, your pregnancy becomes indistinguishable from conception through intercourse, and your obstetrical care should be no different than if you conceived without any treatment.

-Please use the following links for information about reproductive treatments at Bay IVF and to request a consultation.
+Please use the following links for additional information about Frozen Embryo Transfer and reproductive treatments at Bay IVF.